FFO per share increases 7% and 9% year-over-year for the three months and year ended December 31, 2015, respectively

-On a same-store basis, multifamily property operating income increased for the three months and year ended December 31, 2014 compared to the corresponding periods in 2013 primarily due to an increase in average occupancy and average monthly base rent during 2014.
+On a same-store basis, multifamily property operating income increased for the three months and year ended December 31, 2015 compared to the corresponding periods in 2014 primarily due to an increase in average monthly base rent during 2015.

 Balance Sheet and Liquidity

-For the year ended December 31, 2014, we issued 2,710,067 shares of common stock through our at-the-market ("ATM") equity program at a weighted average price per share of $33.84, resulting in net proceeds of $90.7 million.
-We intend to use the net proceeds primarily to fund our development activities at Torrey Reserve Campus and Lloyd District Portfolio.
-As of December 31, 2014, we had the capacity to issue up to an additional $32.3 million in shares of common stock under our ATM equity program.
+For the year ended December 31, 2015, we issued 1,612,451 shares of common stock through our at-the-market ("ATM") equity program at a weighted average price per share of $40.77, resulting in net proceeds of $64.7 million.
+For the three months ended December 31, 2015, we had no sales of shares of common stock through our ATM equity program.
+As of December 31, 2015, we had the capacity to issue up to an additional $216.6 million in shares of common stock under our ATM equity program.

-The company increased its guidance for full year 2015 FFO per diluted share to a range of $1.67 to $1.73 per share from the prior range of $1.65 to $1.73 per share, an increase of 1% over the prior midpoint.
-The company's guidance excludes any impact from future acquisitions, dispositions, equity issuances or repurchases, future debt financings or repayments, except that guidance includes the remaining issuance of the company's existing ATM equity program in 2015.
+The company reaffirms its guidance for full year 2016 FFO per diluted share of a range of $1.82 to $1.88 per share.
+The company's guidance excludes any impact from future acquisitions, dispositions, equity issuances or repurchases, future debt financings or repayments.
 The company will discuss key assumptions regarding the guidance tomorrow on the conference call.

 The foregoing estimates are forward-looking and reflect management's view of current and future market conditions, including certain assumptions with respect to leasing activity, rental rates, occupancy levels, interest rates and the amount and timing of acquisition and development activities.
 The company's actual results may differ materially from these estimates.